elliotwoods/ofxCvGui/Notes.md

 3. If cursor taken (either by listeners or otherwise) then notify upstream who has taken the cursor.
 4. If we have taken the cursor then change our `localMouseState` to `Down`.
 5. If child has taken the cursor, then set `localMouseState` to `ChildOwnsMouse`

+# Widgets

+## Slider

+When the value is changed:
+* Firstly call validators
+* Notify any remaining listeners